Suavisimo/sf_turn_fsm/README.md

 # sf_turn_statem
 A state machine for the cycle of a multiplayer turn-based game, implemented in Erlang.
+(15)

 # Motivation

-#### High Level Goals
-- Build a simple and extensible Game Engine.
-- Use this engine as a basis for multiple game aesthetics
-- Use this engine as a template for generating new "systems" in a distributed fashion
-- Extensions of this engine should be used to augment existing functionality or potentially replace existing functionality
-- Leverage Erlang for its strengths in distributed systems architecture.
+#### Why Erlang?
+Out of the box, Erlang provides all the tools required to build a living, distributed system.
+Systems built in Erlang can be composed to create suites of interchangable rules, a platform upon which to experiment with mechanics and aestetics, and emergent and unique gameplay experiences.